NAME: Ian Michael Dews DOB: June 24, 1964, Wakefield ROLE: Director of cricket development

 A former captain of York Cricket Club, Dews became involved in cricket administration at county level when he was appointed as a cricket development officer for the Yorkshire Cricket Board in 1996.

 Since 2000, he has worked heavily with Yorkshire’s much-envied Academy, starting off on a part-time basis and graduating through to became its director.

-He is a fully qualified level four coach, the highest a cricket coach can reach.
+He is a fully qualified ECB level four coach, the highest a cricket coach can reach.

 He has played a significant role in the development of some of Yorkshire’s most valued talent – Joe Root being just one example – and is a hugely respected member of the county’s backroom staff.

-2014 – Proved to be a memorable summer for Dews, who played his part in three title successes, the first-team’s LV= County Championship success and the Academy’s Yorkshire Premier League and Cup double triumph.
+2014 proved to be a particularly memorable summer, with him playing his part in three title successes, the first-team’s County Championship success and the Academy’s Yorkshire Premier League and Cup double triumph.

 There has been further Cup success for the Academy as well as the first-team Championship success in 2015.

 Dews often travels with the first team as one of their support coaches.